ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ### Delay when idle

-Setting this value to <strong>true</strong> instructs the FCM/GCM server not to deliver the notification if the device is idle.
-Set this value to <strong>false</strong>, to ensure delivery of notification even if the device is idle
+Setting this value to `true` instructs the FCM/GCM server not to deliver the notification if the device is idle.
+Set this value to `false`, to ensure delivery of notification even if the device is idle

 ### Sync

-By setting this option to <strong>true</strong>, notifications across all your registered devices are in sync.
+By setting this option to `true`, notifications across all your registered devices are in sync.
 If the user with a username has multiple devices with the same application installed, reading the notification on one device ensures deletion of notifications in the other devices.
 You need to ensure that you are registered with Push Notifications service with userId for this option to work.

 ### Additional payload